 Get something exotic and pranic into your orifice as raw light energy infuses with your body.
+And, indulge.

 Marinaded Persian tangy sumac, tart caramelly tamarind, citrus dry lime, parsley with freshly sprouted mung beans.